adriamontoto/object-mother-pattern/.github/CODE_OF_CONDUCT.md

-# Contributor Code of Conduct
+# 🧭 Contributor Code of Conduct

-In the interest of fostering an open and welcoming environment, we pledge to make participation in **Object Mother Pattern** package a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity or expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we pledge to make participation in **⚒️ Object Mother Pattern** package a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity or expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

-## 🧭 Our Standards
+## 📑 Our Standards

 Examples of behavior that contributes to creating a positive environment include: